 The significant morbidity of insomnia indicates that it is a condition that warrants treatment.

-As per the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), insomnia disorder is defined as difficulty initiating or maintaining sleep, or early-morning awakening that leads to dissatisfaction with sleep quantity or quality.
+As per the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR), insomnia disorder is defined as difficulty initiating or maintaining sleep, or early-morning awakening that leads to dissatisfaction with sleep quantity or quality.
 The resulting sleep disturbance leads to impairment in social, occupational, educational, academic, behavioural, or other important areas of functioning, as well as causing significant distress.
 Patients experience insomnia even with adequate opportunity to sleep for at least 3 nights per week and for at least 3 months.
-Insomnia is not explained by the presence of mental disorders or medical conditions and is not associated with another sleep disorder.
+Insomnia is not explained by the presence of mental disorders or medical conditions and is not associated with another sleep-wake disorder.

 History and exam